top of page

 • To reflect on and share your journey towards anti-racism using prompts like "Share the story of time when you wanted to speak out against racism but did nothing" OR "Share the story of a time when you were aware of your own racial prejudice" OR "Share a story about a significant event that shaped how you understand your whiteness."

-Group discussion is facilitated in a professional manner by educators who share the racial identity of the group and understand social justice and EDIJ (equity, diversity, inclusion, justice) work in a Canadian educational context.
+Group discussion is facilitated in a professional manner by facilitators who identify as white and who understand social justice and EDIJ (equity, diversity, inclusion, justice) work in a Canadian context.

 What to Expect - White.jpg